Franklin's gull

 Franklin's gull (Leucophaeus pipixcan) is a small (length 12.6–14.2 in, 32–36 cm) gull.
 The genus name Leucophaeus is from Ancient Greek leukos, "white", and phaios, "dusky".
 The specific pipixcan is a Nahuatl name for a type of gull.
+The English common name was given to commemorate the arctic explorer Sir John Franklin, who led an expedition in 1825 on which the type was collected.

 Description

 It breeds in central provinces of Canada and adjacent states of the northern United States.
 It is a migratory bird, wintering in Argentina, the Caribbean, Chile, and Peru.

 The summer adult's body is white and its back and wings are much darker grey than all other gulls of similar size except the larger laughing gull.
 The wings have black tips with an adjacent white band.
 The bill and legs are red.
 The black hood of the breeding adult is mostly lost in winter.

 Young birds are similar to the adult but have less developed hoods and lack the white wing band.
 They take three years to reach maturity.